 The easiest way to find consonants is to create a string with all consonants and check whether the character is included in that string.

-pointer will move towards the beginning looking for consonants.
+For this solution, we'll use the start-end pointer strategy.
+Our start pointer will move to towards the end of the string looking for consonants while our end pointer will move towards the beginning looking for consonants.
 Once each pointer has found a consonant, we'll swap those characters.
-Once start
+Once start and end meet, we know we've processed the whole string.

 We can define a helper function to check whether a character is a consonant.
-The toLowerCase()
+The toLowerCase() string method will be helpful for making this case-insensitive.

 In the main function, we can follow these steps: